bootstrap-vue-next/bootstrap-vue-next/docs/components/InputGroup.md

 ### `<b-input-group-Apppend>`

 **Note** Bootstrap 5 dropped `.input-group-append`.
-You can now just add buttons and `.input-group-text` as direct children of the input groups. `<b-input-group-append>` is added for compatability reasons.
+You can now just add buttons and `.input-group-text` as direct children of the input groups. `<b-input-group-append>` is added for compatibility reasons.

 | Property  | Type      | Default | Description                                                                                                                   |
 | --------- | --------- | ------- | ----------------------------------------------------------------------------------------------------------------------------- |